 2) RHP Max Meyer

 Max Meyer had extraordinary results in 2021 despite slightly lower fastball velocity than what was advertised coming out of college.
-In his second professional campaign, he’s lighting up the radar gun, sitting in the mid-90s deep into his starts.
+In his second professional campaign, there was an encouraging uptick, sitting in the mid-90s deep into his starts.
 Just imagine how much his stuff could play up even more out of the bullpen.

 To shut up the skeptics who see middle reliever as a possible major league outcome for him, Meyer has developed a competent changeup.
 There are games where it legitimately earns him extra outs and others where it at least distracts opposing batters with its ample arm-side movement.

 Beginning in early May 2022, I believed that Meyer was prepared to contribute to the Marlins starting rotation.
 His special slider will be effective against most lefties regardless of whether he has a feel for the changeup.
-However, the Marlins aren’t in a hurry to bring him up.
+The Marlins finally gave him a shot to start for them on July 16, then in his second major league outing, his UCL snapped.
+Recovery from Tommy John surgery puts his entire 2023 season in jeopardy.

 Meyer plays with a combination of awareness, athleticism and competitiveness that should allow him to overachieve relative his conventional pitching skills.
-All things considered, I have significantly more trust him in then I do Miami’s next-best prospects, justifying a one-man tier.
+All things considered, I have more trust him in than I do Miami’s next-best prospects, justifying a one-man tier.
+However, his injury does make a slight dent in his prospect stock as he will continue to accrue MLB service time while on the IL.